 There are only two requirements after securing a Nevada marriage license.

-First is that the license must be used within one year somewhere in the state of Nevada (it doesn’t have to be in Las Vegas).
+The first is that the license must be used within one year somewhere in the state of Nevada (it doesn’t have to be in Las Vegas).
 This gives the couple up to one year to plan the wedding.
 If no wedding takes place within the year a new license will have to be obtained.

 The second requirement is that the union must be officiated by an approved type of officiant, according to NRS 122.050.